news-r/website/software.md

 ## Platforms

+Currently only includes one platform which will let you collect and analyse online news and blog coverage generated around topics of your choosing.

 - [auritus](https://auritus.io) - Free, open source media monitoring platform (beta)

 ## Data

+The packages below will you collect news articles and information on the latter.

 - [newsapi](https://github.com/news-r/newsapi) - newsapi.org
 - [guardian](https://github.com/news-r/guardian) - The Guardian API